 Cloud-Based Commerce Networks

-Cloud-based commerce networks will be integral parts of a large portion of manufacturers in the near future.
-This will help them facilitate demand awareness, development of new products or even supply visibility.
-Manufacturers can take advantage of cloud-based commerce networks which have graduated from point-to-point data transmission to richly interactive hubs, which helps them in supporting real-time communication while driving efficiency gains throughout manufacturing supply chains.
+Cloud-based commerce networks are expected to become integral parts of many manufacturers' information technology (IT) infrastructures in the near future.
+These networks are already helping manufacturers facilitate demand awareness, develop new products and even gain supply chain visibility.
+Manufacturers that take advantage of cloud-based commerce networks graduate from point-to-point data transmission to richly interactive hubs – which supports real-time communication while driving efficiency gains throughout manufacturing supply chains.

 Introduction of Micrologistics